Man in police scuffle who shot himself identified

 Steinbach died early Wednesday at a Twin Cities hospital.

-New Ulm police were wearing body cameras, but that footage has not yet been released.
+New Ulm police were wearing body cameras, but the footage has not yet been released.